Coffee is delicious and it can have potential health benefits too.

 It is the self-proclaimed best coffee replacement on the market.

-The company who makes the drink claim that it is “a herbal coffee substitute that tastes like real coffee with no caffeine.
+The company that makes the drink claim that it is “a herbal coffee substitute that tastes like real coffee with no caffeine.
 Brews like coffee, drinks like coffee” (17).

 But is that really true?